Hop-Constrained Metric Embeddings and their Applications

 Both \Cref{cor:hBoundedSubgraph} and \Cref{cor:hBoundedSubgraphAlt} have a major drawback: the guarantee is only w.r.t. $\red{h}$-respecting sub-graphs.
-This is not enough, as for example in our application for the h.c. group Steiner forest, the solution is not necessarily $\red{h}$-respecting.
-It is impossible to preserve every subgraph, for example if one embeds the path graph $(v_0,\dots,v_n)$ with hop parameter $\red{h}=1$, the distance between every pair of copies $v'_0\in f(v_0),v'_n\in f(v_n)$ has to be $\infty$.
-Thus any ``image'' of the entire graph has to be of weight $\infty$.
-Here we ensure the next best thing: given a subgraph $H$ of $G$, we will construct a (not necessarily connected) subgraph $H'$ of $T$ where for every $u,v\in H$ such that $\hop_H(u,v)\le\red{h}$, $H'$ contains a pair of copies $u'\in f(u)$ and $v'\in f(v)$ in the same connected component.
-Further, $w_T(H')\le O(\log n)\cdot w(H)$.
+Unfortunately, the $\red{h}$-respecting condition is indeed necessary (as the image tree $T$ should not allow us to connect vertices at large hop-distance).
+Here we ensure the next best thing: given an arbitrary subgraph $H$ of $G$, we will construct a (not necessarily connected) subgraph $H'$ of $T$ where for every $u,v\in H$ such that $\hop_H(u,v)\le\red{h}$, $H'$ contains a pair of copies $u'\in f(u)$ and $v'\in f(v)$ in the same connected component.
+Further, $w_T(H')\le O(k\cdot\log n)\cdot w(H)$.
 As a result, the hop bound will increase by a $\log$ factor.